VladimirSiv/VladimirSiv.github.io/_posts/2022-09-01-aws-data-analytics-exam-experience.md

 Someone recommended me this one, but I haven't had the time to check it out

-Of course, the AWS documentation should be your primary source of information, but these courses and practices exams can help you pinpoint topics to focus on, since the AWS documentation can be quite overwhelming.
+Of course, the AWS documentation should be your primary source of information, but these courses and practice exams can help you pinpoint topics to focus on, since the AWS documentation can be quite overwhelming.

 ## Tips